MhmRhm/DotBashHistory/README.md

 depmod
 reboot
 ```
-to cross-compile linux modules and install them on remote target.
+to cross-compile a linux module and install it on the remote target.

 ## Scripts